UdUdof/data-analytics-projects/sql/Academic Performance Analysis - PostgreSQL.md

 <p align="left">
   <img src="teachers.png" alt="Total number of teachers" width="250" height="100"/>
 </p>
-There's a total of eight(8) teachers in the school
+There's a total of eight(8) teachers in the academy

 ---
 ###  4. Number of students per department